 Shiloh and Bentonville were both a long way off being finished – baring in mind that the last 30% takes 70% of the time.

-UPDATE: It looks like the paper version is finally getting made by Compass Games and is looking really quite nice.
+UPDATE: It looks like the paper version is finally getting made by Compass Games and is looking really quite good.
 Nice for Rob to get some credit.

 https://www.compassgames.com/military-simulations/battle-hymn-vol-1-gettysburg-and-pea-ridge.html